Annarhysa/Cryptocurrency-Market-Analysis/README.md

 # Cryptocurrency-Market-Analysis
-Performing EDA and use Machine Learning models on historic Cryptocurrency dataset to forecast future prices.
+Performing EDA and using Machine Learning models on historic Cryptocurrency datasets to forecast future prices.

+The dataset contains some handpicked F&O stocks of India